Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 48. Don’t Carry Expensive Jewelry Or Other Items

 In line with not dressing flashy and avoiding wearing brand names, leave really valuable jewelry at home.
-Or wear jewelry that doesn’t have much value in case you lose it or it gets stolen.

 I tend to wear one pair of small diamond stud earrings and that is about it.
 I sometimes bring a few necklaces but again nothing I wouldn’t be devastated to part with.